MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Commercialization.md

 ### Publishing and sales enablement

-Once you've established your commercial strategy and go-to-market approach, your next step is to choose where you want to publish your solution for customers.
+Once you establish your commercial strategy and go-to-market approach, your next step is to choose where you want to publish your solution for customers.
 Microsoft offers two distinct storefronts that allow partners to list offers, enable trials, and transact directly with customers and the Microsoft ecosystem: [Azure Marketplace](https://azuremarketplace.microsoft.com/sell) and [AppSource](https://appsource.microsoft.com/).
 Azure Marketplace offers a more technical and infrastructurally based storefront through which to engage with customers.
 You can find comprehensive [guidance around publishing on Azure Marketplace here](/partner-center/marketplace-offers/).
 The AppSource storefront offers a place for applications oriented towards business decision makers, including Dynamics 365 and Power Platform applications.
 You can find [guidance for publishing on AppSource here](/marketplace/appsource-overview).
 These storefronts are differentiated by target audience and product to help customers find quickly find what they need.

 |   | Azure Marketplace | AppSource |
 |---| --- | --- |